d-iii-s/msim/doc/tutorial/riscv-virtual-memory.rst

         - **R**\ ead
         - **V**\ alid

-If you want to display invalid PTEs in addition to the valid ones, you can use the verbose flag:
+If we want to display invalid PTEs in addition to the valid ones, we can use the verbose flag:

 .. code:: msim